omkar-shelke25/ckad-killercoda/ConfigMap-Secret/step1.md

 # Externalize Runtime Configuration (ConfigMap + Secret → Env)

-Platform policy requires configuration to be externalized.
 A workload in `apps` needs a database endpoint (non‑sensitive) and a third‑party API credential (sensitive).
 The workload reads both **only via environment variables** at runtime.

 ## Task